Home » Tools » Jigs » The Best Dovetail Jigs for Routers and Router Tables

 The Best Dovetail Jigs for Routers and Router Tables

-With the best dovetail jig any woodworker can produce a joint that is both strong and adds to the character of the drawer.
-However, dovetails are intimidating to new woodworkers with complex layouts, router bits, angles and depth settings.
-Which makes a well designed jig a must for both beginners and professionals.
+With the best dovetail jig, any woodworker can produce a joint that is both strong and adds to the character of the drawer.

 • Width of the jig to accommodate wide drawers